 In accordance with the functions delegated to the Acting Chief Executive in the Scheme of Delegation, the Acting Chief Executive and Directors are responsible for, within their area of responsibility, ensuring that staff conduct its business in accordance within the law and proper standards, and that public money, for which they are responsible, is safeguarded and properly accounted for, and used economically, efficiently and effectively.

-In view of the Covid-19 emergency, the Joint Committee, in March 2020, approved arrangements for the Acting Chief Executive to have delegated authority for decision making during times when meetings could not be held.
+In view of the Covid-19 emergency, the Joint Committee, in March 2020, approved arrangements for the Acting Chief Executive to have delegated authority for decision making, where appropriate.